Luke-Cutter/SpectralifyWeb/README.md

 ## Important Notes

 - Only use song data from songs that you physically own or have license to
-- For optimal experience, request verification after connecting your Spotify account
+- For optimal experience, request verification before connecting your Spotify account
 - The more music you analyze with Spectralify Audio, the more personalized your recommendations will be

 ## Team